This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 More to the point, even if you contract the disease the likelihood you will die from it is very, very low.
 Furthermore, if diagnosed early Lyme disease is usually cured with a round of antibiotics taken over a 10-14 day period.
 Some Lyme infections do result in Post-Treatment Lyme Disease Syndrome (PTLDS), and that can last six months or more, but even PTLDS improves over time, as a rule.

 Blacklegged ticks are carried by wild animals, so if you are in an area where these ticks and the wild animals carrying them are common, you do need to take steps to prevent tick bites.
 Fortunately, that’s easily done, simply by using one of the cheap, over-the-counter mosquito, chigger, and tick repellents available at the corner drug store.
-If you are wise enough to use one of those repellents every time you go where ticks may be found, you won’t get bitten.
+If you are wise enough to use one of those repellents every time you go where ticks may be found, you probably won’t get bitten, period.
 In other words, make part of your decision making process the appropriate application of a good, over-the-counter biting insect repellent, and thereby obliterate your risk of getting Lyme disease.

 In summary, Lyme disease is a serious concern, in some places, but not everywhere, and even where it is a concern it is almost never fatal, is usually cured quickly, and rarely has lingering aftereffects.
 So, while Lyme disease definitely merits a place on our list, that place is nowhere near the top.

 Whew!
 Well, so far we’re not getting very far… We’ve been more than fair to Google, but the search results are burgeoning and, to save some time, I dug a little deeper into the Google search results on my own.
 The next 25 links Google provides were no better than the ones already discussed.
+Conclusion?
 This approach just isn’t going to cut it…

 Will Siri Help?